 The CHS awards scholarships (based on academic merit) and bursaries (based on financial need) in the amount of $5,000.
 The award categories are as follows:

-- Mature student bursary criteria and application form (for applicants 30 years of age and over)
+- Mature student bursary (for applicants 30 years of age and over)

 The program is open to Canadians with hemophilia (factor VIII or IX) or another inherited bleeding disorder (such as von Willebrand disease, a rare factor deficiency or platelet function disorder), carriers, and those who contracted HIV through a blood transfusion.
 Spouses and children of the above mentioned people may also apply.
 Those who have received a CHS Scholarship or Bursary are not eligible to reapply for continued support.